OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

    ATM calculations are currently only available in OpenMM.
 As such, an environment containing OpenMM is required to run this tutorial.

+This tutorial assumes that you are familiar with the concepts of the Alchemical Transfer Method.
+If you are not, please see the `Gallichio lab website
+<https://www.compmolbiophysbc.org/atom-openmm>`__ as well as the corresponding
+publications for an in-depth explanation of the method, as well as the intricacies involved in setting up an ATM calculation.

 ------------
 System Setup
 ------------